gbaty/VirtualPlants-website/contribute/devel/workflow-github.rst

 If it's not the case, master has probably diverged.
 You must turn back to previous step and do it again.

 Now it is OK !
-As your branch is very clean, other developpers have absolutely nothing to do to integrate your work (except to review your changes) and so they will certainly integrate it.
+As your branch is very clean, other developers have absolutely nothing to do to integrate your work (except to review your changes) and so they will certainly integrate it.

 Maintainer: merge pull-request